ARM-software/bob-build/docs/strings.md

     {{split .param sep}}

-Separate the value of `.param` into an array on each occurence of the string `sep`.
+Separate the value of `.param` into an array on each occurrence of the string `sep`.

 ### reg_match